itkSource/lorhammer/doc/content/develop.md

 }
 ```

-We can imagine add a file checker, if your application write processing in csv format, you will be abble to check if the csv is confirmed with the expected result.
-Execute it every time you push new code on your platform and you will have a continuous integration testing suite.
+We can imagine adding a file checker, if your application outputs processing on csv format, you will be abble to check if the csv is confirmed with the expected results.
+Execute it every time you push new code on your platform what enables you to have a continuous integration testing suite.